 Concrete Replacement Program

-City Council has approved a $111,000 a year budget for the purposes of replacing broken or damaged concrete within the City.
-From the $111,000 budget, $15,000 is dedicated to replacing parks and open space concrete (such as trails) and $5,000 is dedicated to replacing broken concrete at City Facilities.
-The remaining $91,000 is dedicated to repairing concrete anywhere else in the City not covered by the funds listed above.
+City Council has approved a $140,000 a year budget for the purposes of replacing broken or damaged concrete within the city.
 Locations are determined by the severity of damage as they relate to pedestrian hazards, structural damage, surface deterioration, and impact to drainage.
 Work generally begins in March, weather dependent, and can last several months.

 Cracks can form in asphalt pavement through various modes of distress.
 Regardless of how the cracks form, they must be repaired to help protect the pavement structure.
 If the cracks are not maintained, they can ravel and increase in size.
 Unsealed cracks allow water to penetrate into the structure from the pavement surface, which eventually causes potholes and further deterioration.
 Water infiltration is the option to help protect integrity of the pavement.

 Prevents water from entering the pavement and sub base

 Life expectancy of Crack Seal is approximately three to five years.